 Skip to content

-Likewise, you can also perform a hard refresh on the website page to clear unnecessary chunks of cached files.
+Likewise, you can also perform a hard refresh on the webpage to clear unnecessary chunks of cached files.

 1. Launch the Apple Safari browser on the computer.